sambev/ircbot/README.md

 See requirements.txt for... the requirements.
 The easiest way to install them is with pip.
 Built using python 2.7.3.

-Setup instructions;
+Setup instructions:

 1. Install dependencies with `pip install -r requirements.txt`
 2. create a config.cfg file for your wolfram keys
 3. create a files directory with messages.json and user_info.json inside of it.

-If you don't have pip use easy install or apt-get to get it
+If you don't have pip, use easy install or apt-get to get it

 ### Ubuntu/Debian Installation: